 The Importance of Shadow Effects

+If you’re lighting a 3D scene, you need to know how to use shadows.
 Shadows add richness to the tone and shading of a scene, it is the glue that ties all elements together.
-Without shadows, we cannot tell the position of an object in a space because shadows influence the perception of the audience in 3D visualizations.
+Without shadows, we cannot tell the position of an object in a space because shadows influence the perception of the audience in 3D visualisations.

 From a viewer’s perspective, shadows help determine the relative position of the object and its size in a scene.
 Shadow effects eliminate the ambiguity of a sliding object’s trajectory.
 Thanks to shadow effects, viewers are able to understand the geometry of a complex receiver.